-Tamil Nadu HSC Plus One result 2018 Date and Time: First year result on May 30 at tnresults.nic.in
+TN HSC Plus One result 2018 Date and Time: First year result today at tnresults.nic.in

 Tamil Nadu Plus One Result 2018 date and time

-The plus one results will be announced by the DGE, Tamil Nadu on Wednesday that is May 30, 2018 at 9:30 am.
+The plus one results will be announced by the DGE, Tamil Nadu tomorrow, that is on May 30, 2018 at 9:30 am.
 The exams were conducted from March 1 to April 16.
 The result of Tamil Nadu Plus Two or Class 12 examination was released on May 16.

 As per reports, the Tamil Nadu Education Minister K A Sengottayam has recently announced that from the upcoming